Rudolf Vrba: "Kanada" commando

 [O]ur first job was to get into the wagons, get out the dead bodies—or the dying—and transport them in laufschritt, as the Germans liked to say.
 This means "running".
 Laufschritt, yeah, never walking—everything had to be done in laufschritt, immer laufen. ...
 There was not much medical counting to see who is dead and who feigns to be dead ...
 So they were put on the trucks; and once this was finished, this was the first truck to move off, and it went straight to the crematorium ..
 The whole murder machinery could work on one principle: that the people came to Auschwitz and didn't know where they were going and for what purpose.
 The new arrivals were supposed to be kept orderly and without panic marching into the gas chambers.
 Especially the panic was dangerous from women with small children.
 So it was important for the Nazis that none of us give some sort of message which could cause a panic ...
 And anybody who tried to get in touch with newcomers was either clubbed to death or taken behind the wagon and shot ...

 The new arrivals' property was taken to barracks known as Effektenlager I and II in Auschwitz I (moved to Auschwitz II after Vrba's escape).
 Inmates, and apparently also some of the camp administration, called the barracks Kanada I and II because they were a "land of plenty".
 Everything was there—medicine, food, clothing, and cash—much of it repackaged by the Aufräumungskommando to be sent to Germany.
 The Aufräumungskommando lived in Auschwitz I, block 4, until 15 January 1943 when they were transferred to block 16 in Auschwitz II, sector Ib, where Vrba lived until June 1943.

+In Kanada, Vrba worked under kapo Bruno, an intimidating man who made Vrba his "personal delivery service" between himself and the kapo in charge of the women in Kanada command, Hermione.
+Eventually the SS grew suspicious and caught Vrba trying to smuggle more goods to Hermione.
+Vrba suffered forty-seven blows by the lead SS officer but refused to tell him who he was smuggling for.
+Vrba was unable to walk, meaning he would have been sent to the ovens if Bruno did not set him up with a friend in the hospital to watch over him and help him recover.

 After Vrba had been in Auschwitz for about five months, he fell sick with typhus; his weight dropped to 42 kg and he was delirious.
 At his lowest point, he was helped by Josef Farber, a Slovak member of the camp resistance, who brought him medication and thereafter extended to him the protection of the Auschwitz underground.